-Numerous training programs, educational programs, and licensing organizations aim to regulate and certify coaches.
-This is done to ensure that coaching is done both ethically and professionally.
-Different organizations offer certifications for life coaches who meet their requirements, but the industry lacks uniformity in standards and requirements.
-According to a recent informal survey, less than 20% of listed life coaches actually have a credential.
+Numerous coach training programs, educational programs, and licensing organizations aim to regulate and certify coaches.
+This is done to ensure that life coaching is done both ethically and professionally.
+Different organizations offer life coach certifications for practicing coaches who meet their requirements, but the industry lacks uniformity in standards and requirements.
+According to a recent informal survey, less than 20% of listed life coaches actually have any credentials.

 A few things to consider: